airbusgeo/geocube-ingester/docs/user-guide/catalog.md

 GCS or AWS can be used to retrieve burst annotations from archives (.SAFE.zip) stored in a user bucket.

-User account must have the appropriate rights to access the bucket, defined by `-gcstorage` (AWS to be added).
+User account must have the appropriate rights to access the bucket (`-gcs-annotations-bucket`) (AWS to be added).

 ## Workflow steps